Tag: Dior

 Dior 2026SS Bags | Jonathan Anderson’s First Bag Line-Up — Structure as Strategy

-Inside Dior 2026SS Bags When Dior presented its 2026SS collection, the garments were not the only focus.
-The bags, unusually, carried equal narrative weight.
-Under Jonathan Anderson, accessories no longer appeared as supporting elements to ready-to-wear.
+Inside Dior 2026SS Bags When Jonathan Anderson presented his first womenswear collection for Dior on October 1, 2025, garments weren’t the only focus.
+The bags carried equal narrative weight.
+Under Anderson, accessories no longer appeared as supporting elements to ready-to-wear.
 They functioned as structural counterpoints — adjusting proportion, tension, and silhouette across the runway.
-What emerged was not a…
+What…

 -